In an age of information overload, being an expert is passé. To sell more books you must learn how to curate content and filter information.

 Of course, in order to curate content from a book into a 4-minute byte of information, someone had to read the entire book, write down the actionable tips, and create an animated video summarizing the book and its lessons.

 But why would anyone buy the book once they’ve heard the summary?
 Here’s why.
-The people who don’t read books would not have bought it anyway.
+The people who don’t read books would not have bought them anyway.
 But now at least they’ve heard about it and can recommend it to someone else.

 As for the people who are truly interested in reading and learning, they are likely to buy the book anyway and read it in its entirety, now that they’ve heard the summary.